cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 This creates a folder called target, and inside of target is a .war file.

-Change directory to the Z-OS-Connect-EE-Payment-Interface folder in cics-banking-sample-application-cbsa/src/
+Change directory to the Z-OS-Connect-Payment-Interface folder in cics-banking-sample-application-cbsa/src/

 Issue the following Maven command: